dasomoli/translated-content/files/ko/learn/accessibility/mobile/index.md

 When implementing such a menu, you need to make sure that the control to reveal it is accessible by appropriate control mechanisms (normally touch for mobile), as discussed in [Control mechanisms](#control_mechanisms) above, and that the rest of the page is moved out of the way or hidden in some way while the menu is being accessed, to avoid confusion with navigating it.

-Click here for a [good hamburger menu example](http://fritz-weisshart.de/meg_men/).
+Click here for a [good hamburger menu example](https://fritz-weisshart.de/meg_men/).

 ## User input

 On mobile devices, inputting data tends to be more annoying for users than the equivalent experience on desktop computers.
 It is more convenient to type text into form inputs using a desktop or laptop keyboard than a touchscreen virtual keyboard or a tiny mobile physical keyboard.

 For this reason, it is worth trying to minimize the amount of typing needed.
-As an example, instead of getting users to fill out their job title each time using a regular text input, you could instead offer a {{htmlelement("select")}} menu containing the most common options (which also helps with consistency in data entry), and offer an "Other" option that displays a text field to type any outliers into.
-You can see a simple example of this idea in action in [common-job-types.html](https://github.com/mdn/learning-area/blob/master/accessibility/mobile/common-job-types.html) (see the [common jobs example live](http://mdn.github.io/learning-area/accessibility/mobile/common-job-types.html)).
+As an example, instead of getting users to fill out their job title each time using a regular text input, you could instead offer a {{htmlelement("select")}} menu containing the most common options (which also helps with consistency in data entry) and offer an "Other" option that displays a text field to type any outliers into.
+You can see a simple example of this idea in action in [common-job-types.html](https://github.com/mdn/learning-area/blob/main/accessibility/mobile/common-job-types.html) (see the [common jobs example live](https://mdn.github.io/learning-area/accessibility/mobile/common-job-types.html)).

-It is also worth considering the use of HTML5 form input types such as the date on mobile platforms as they handle them well — both Android and iOS, for example, display usable widgets that fit well with the device experience.
-See [html5-form-examples.html](https://github.com/mdn/learning-area/blob/master/accessibility/mobile/html5-form-examples.html) for some examples (see the [HTML5 form examples live](http://mdn.github.io/learning-area/accessibility/mobile/html5-form-examples.html)) — try loading these and manipulating them on mobile devices.
+It is also worth considering the use of HTML form input types such as the date on mobile platforms as they handle them well — both Android and iOS, for example, display usable widgets that fit well with the device experience.
+See [html5-form-examples.html](https://github.com/mdn/learning-area/blob/main/accessibility/mobile/html5-form-examples.html) for some examples (see the [HTML5 form examples live](https://mdn.github.io/learning-area/accessibility/mobile/html5-form-examples.html)) — try loading these and manipulating them on mobile devices.
 For example:

 - Types `number`, `tel`, and `email` display suitable virtual keyboards for entering numbers/telephone numbers.
 - Types `time` and `date` display suitable pickers for selecting times and dates.

 If you want to provide a different solution for desktops, you could always serve different markup to your mobile devices using feature detection.
-See [input types](http://diveinto.html5doctor.com/detect.html#input-types) for raw information on detecting different input types, and also check out our [feature detection article](/ko/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) for much more information.
+See [input types](https://diveinto.html5doctor.com/detect.html#input-types) for raw information on detecting different input types, and also check out our [feature detection article](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) for much more information.

 ## Summary

 In this article, we have provided you with some details about common mobile accessibility-specific issues and how to overcome them.
-We also took you through the usage of the most common screenreaders to aid you in accessibility testing.
+We also took you through the usage of the most common screen readers to aid you in accessibility testing.

 ## See also

-- [Guidelines For Mobile Web Development](https://www.smashingmagazine.com/guidelines-for-mobile-web-development/) — A list of articles in _Smashing Magazine_ covering different techniques for mobile web design.
+- [Guidelines For Mobile Web Development](https://www.smashingmagazine.com/2012/07/guidelines-for-mobile-web-development/) — A list of articles in _Smashing Magazine_ covering different techniques for mobile web design.
-- [Make your site work on touch devices](http://www.creativebloq.com/javascript/make-your-site-work-touch-devices-51411644) — Useful article about using touch events to get interactions working on mobile devices.
+- [Make your site work on touch devices](https://www.creativebloq.com/javascript/make-your-site-work-touch-devices-51411644) — Useful article about using touch events to get interactions working on mobile devices.

 {{PreviousMenuNext("Learn/Accessibility/Multimedia","Learn/Accessibility/Accessibility_troubleshooting", "Learn/Accessibility")}}